k8s-community/cluster-deploy/roles/prometheus/README.md

 1. create a new dashboard manually via `Dashboards --> New` or find existing on [grafana.com](https://grafana.com/dashboards)
 2. export (download) it on your computer
 3. copy content of downloaded JSON file
 4. create a new file in `templates/grafana-dashboards` directory.
-Template:
+Template (`templates/grafana-dashboards/dashboard-template.json`):

         {% raw %}
         {